x3dfxjunkie/eInkFrame/README.md

 ## Using the Frame

 Upload any images you want displayed to a clean Micro SD card.
-Recommended and tested formats include: JPG/JPEG, PNG, TIFF, and BMP
+Recommended and tested formats include: JPG/JPEG, PNG, TIFF, and BMP.
 The default image cycle time is 600 seconds (10 minutes), and new images are chosen randomly while avoiding repeats.
 Optionally, default timing can be customized by adding a .txt file to the SD card that specifies the refresh time **in seconds**.
 Requirements for the text file are:
 1. It must be named 'refresh_time.txt'
 2. It must be at the root of the SD card (not in a folder)